Bondholders would lose more than $1 trillion if yields spike - BIS

+BRIEF-Tellurian's Driftwood LNG gets approval to export to Free Trade Agreement nations

+* Tellurian's Driftwood LNG receives approval for liquefied natural gas exports to free trade agreement nations

-LONDON Bondholders in the United States alone would lose more than $1 trillion (648 billion pounds) if yields leap, showing how urgent it is for governments to put their finances in order, the Bank for International Settlements said on Sunday.
+LONDON, June 23 Bondholders in the United States alone would lose more than $1 trillion if yields leap, showing how urgent it is for governments to put their finances in order, the Bank for International Settlements said on Sunday.

 The Basel-based BIS lambasted firms and households as well as the public sector for not making good use of the time bought by ultra-loose monetary policy, which it said had ended up creating new financial strains and delaying rather than encouraging necessary economic adjustments.